- Glossary

 Energy

 Goals in sectors like energy are a bit different from common retail goals.
-Still, the same general process for creating target KPIs works here.
+Still, the same general process for creating target KPI works here.

 Sustainability: Energy companies continually seek out ways to improve sustainability, as it’s a common customer concern.
 Sustainability also helps to ensure the company is in compliance with industry regulations.
 A KPI could be, “Become carbon neutral by 2022.”

-Virtually any industry and sector can benefit from developing actionable KPIs.
+Virtually any industry and sector can benefit from developing actionable KPI.

 Developing a robust monitoring plan to track your KPIs is crucial.
 You need quick access to understandable reports that tell the whole story at any moment.